afoote31/afoote31.github.io/_posts/2026-07-10-Comparing-Leads.md

 ### Basketball

 For basketball, I used the R package `hoopsR` to load play-by-play data from the 2015 through 2026 seasons, for a total of 15,480 games.
-Games that went into overtime were included in the computation of win probabilities, but I did not compute those win probabilities for the overtime minutes, as there is considerable volatility in those minutes and most viewers will not be watching a game that went into overtime (only 5.43% of games went to overtime).
+Games that went into overtime were included in the computation of win probabilities, but I did not compute those win probabilities for the overtime portions of the games, as there is considerable volatility in those minutes and most viewers will not be watching a game that went into overtime (only 5.43% of games went to overtime).

 In a similar manner to soccer, large leads/deficits take time to build up, and no home team was able to get up by 30 or more points before the 9 minute mark in the game.
 Being tied at the end of regulation has a 53.5% win rate for the home team on average, compared to the 55.9% win rate at the start of the game.
+This makes sense, as home teams are typically advantaged, but the fact that the teams went to overtime by being tied after 48 minutes of play should pull our estimate of team quality towards an even split, even if the home team still has a small advantage.
 We see a drop in win probability for the home team when winning by 1-9 points and a jump for a home team losing by 1-9 points at the 48 minute mark due to the potential for a game-winner to swing the game.

 <div class="l-page">
-  <iframe src="{{ '/assets/plotly/basketball2.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="100%" style="border: 1px dashed grey;"></iframe>
+  <iframe src="{{ '/assets/plotly/basketball2.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="90%" style="border: 1px dashed grey;"></iframe>
 </div>

 ### Football

 For American football, I used the `nflFastR` package to obtain play-by-play data from the 2018 through 2025 seasons, only including regular season games to account for different overtime rules in the playoffs.
 In the plot, I removed score differentials of 17+ (three score games) as they are uncommon (12% of game states) and make the plot harder to read without providing much information.
-Due to the odd point values assigned to scoring plays (3 for a field goal, 7 for a touchdown with extra point, 2 for safety), I broke up the scoring into close one score games, difference of more than a field goal but still one score, and two scores.
+Due to the odd point values assigned to scoring plays (3 for a field goal, 7 for a touchdown with extra point, 2 for safety), I broke up the scoring into close one score games (1-3 points), difference of more than a field goal but still one score (4-8 points), and two scores (9-16 points).
 Home teams that are winning in the final minutes of a game but are still in a close game are prone to lose due to the other team making a walk-off field goal, while in every other non-tied scenario the game is virtually over.

 <div class="l-page">
-  <iframe src="{{ '/assets/plotly/football2.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="100%" style="border: 1px dashed grey;"></iframe>
+  <iframe src="{{ '/assets/plotly/football2.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="80%" style="border: 1px dashed grey;"></iframe>
 </div>

 ### Putting it together

-I think a table where you can sort by empirical win rates and from there see what sorts of times and leads are comparable.
-There will be a ton of times so...
+The important part is bringing everything together to compare across sports!
+Below, you can choose a sport, time elapsed in the game, and score differential, and find out the probability of the home team winning (from this one can compute the probability of the away team winning).
+Some states do not have support in the data, such as enormous leads very early in the game.
+Then, in the plots, scenarios with similar win probabilities will be highlighted in each plot, allowing you to see what sorts of time/score combinations yield similar win probabilities in the other sports.

 <div id="wp-controls">
   <label>